Register to get access to free programming courses with interactive exercises

 }

-The result is a rather crude construction.
-We put the choice of color scheme on the classes light and dark.
+.
 It turns out that for all elements we will have to use such constructions and add classes.
 This will lead to terrible confusion and constant problems due to forgetting to put a class for an element.
-The approach is totally workable, but would create additional problems.
-It's also possible to introduce more global classes light-theme or dark-theme for body, but that way we'll get large sections of code with different designs which are also hard to keep track of.
+The approach is workable but would create additional problems.
+It's also possible to introduce more global classes light-theme

 How can SASS help here?
 We can use conditional constructs and declare the initial setting of the project's theme as a separate variable in advance.
 Later on, that setting will affect the entire project.
-You agree that it would be much more convenient to control the theme selection by changing just one variable.
-So how to do it?
+It is more convenient to control the theme selection by changing just one variable.

 $dark-mode: true;